Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Semi-Supervised SDP

 The last inequality follows from $\Tr(Y) = n$ and $Y \succeq 0$ so that $Y_{ii}\geq0$. \end{proof}

-This proposition relates SDPs to spectra of the underlying matrices, which suffer from those high degree nodes as we mentioned in the introduction.
+This proposition relates SDPs to spectra of the underlying matrices, which suffer from those high-degree nodes as we mentioned in the introduction.
 In contrast, SDPs behave similarly on SBMs and random regular graphs.
-The optimal values of the SDPs for both are approximately $2n\sqrt{d}$, see \cite{montanari2015semidefinite}.
+The optimal values of the SDPs for both are approximately $2n\sqrt{d}$, see \citep{montanari2015semidefinite}.
 Random regular graphs obey the uniform distribution over graphs with $n$ vertices and uniform degree $d$, which provide a simple example to illustrate the regularity property of SDPs.
 We cite an intermediate result from the original proof as Lemma \ref{lemma:SDP}.

-An important way to understand SDPs is considering the Cholesky decomposition of $X$, which characterizes the constraints.
-We have $X=\Sigma \Sigma^\top$ with $\Sigma=(\sigma_1,\sigma_2,\dots, \sigma_n)^\top$ and $\|\sigma_i\|_2=1, ~\forall i \in [n]$.
+An important way to understand SDPs is by considering the Burer-Monteiro factorization of $X$, which characterizes the constraints.
+We have

+where $\Sigma=(\sigma_1,\sigma_2,\dots, \sigma_n)^\top$ and $\|\sigma_i\|_2=1, ~\forall i \in [n]$.
 Therefore, the $i$-th node of the graph is associated with the vector $\sigma_i$ that lies on the unit sphere. $X_{ij}=\langle \sigma_i, \sigma_j \rangle$ can be interpreted as the affinity metric between nodes $i$ and $j$.
-SDP maximizes the likelihood score of this affinity matrix with respect to the given centralized adjacency matrix.
+SDP maximizes the likelihood score of this affinity matrix concerning the given centralized adjacency matrix.
 The optimizer $X^*$ is a better representation of the structure information than the vanilla adjacency matrix.
-Then we can identify the labels by simply running a K-means method on it or compute the eigenvector corresponding to the largest eigenvalue.
+Then we can identify the labels by simply running the k-means method on it or compute the eigenvector corresponding to the largest eigenvalue.

-\subsection{Constrained SDP and semi-supervised testing}
+\subsection{Constrained SDP and Semi-Supervised Testing}

-In this section, we introduce our SDP modification and prove that it solves the semi-supervised community detection problem with the hypothesis testing formulation.
+In this section, we will introduce our SDP modification and prove that it solves the semi-supervised community detection problem with the hypothesis testing formulation.
 Let $x$ denote labels of G(n, $\frac{a}{n}$, $\frac{b}{n}$).
 And $m$ of them are revealed uniformly at random in a balanced manner.
-Conditioning on the ground truth of clusters, indices of revealed nodes $\mathcal{R}$ and edges are independent.
-So without loss of generality, we denote revealed labels $\Tilde{x}$ as follows.
+Conditioned on the ground truth of clusters, indices of revealed nodes $\mathcal{R}$ and edges are independent.
+So, without loss of generality, we denote revealed labels $\Tilde{x}$ as follows: